A German Feather Christmas Tree- Christmas Nostalgia

 German Chocolate Advent Calendars- Sweet Christmas Countdown

 Since 1958, the only thing better than just opening a door on your Advent Calendar, is opening a door and finding a piece of CHOCOLATE behind it!
-These German Chocolate Advent Calendars are certain to be a hit for kids ….of all ages!!
-Now, I know, you might be able to find Chocolate Advent calendars at the discount store… but…
+These German Chocolate Advent Calendars are sure to be a hit for kids ….of all ages!!
+Now, you might be able to find Chocolate Advent calendars at the discount store… but you get…

 The History of German Christmas Markets- A German Holiday Tradition

-Every year Christmas Markets pop up around Germany in the beginning of the Advent Season, signaling the approach of the Christmas Holidays.
-Christmas Markets began centuries ago, when regular markets were extended a few extra days to make the cold season a little more cheerful for the chilly Villagers.
+Every year, Christmas Markets pop up across Germany at the beginning of the Advent Season, signaling the approach of the Christmas Holidays.
+Christmas Markets began centuries ago when regular markets were extended a few extra days to make the cold season a little more cheerful for the chilly Villagers.
 Goods were probably laid out on the streets or on…

 error: Content is protected !!